eBayClassifiedsGroup/PanteraS/README.md

 # PanteraS <br> _entire_ Platform as a Service, in a box
 _"One container to rule them all"_

 Now you can create a completely dockerized environment for a platform as a service (PaaS) in no time!
 PanteraS contains all the necessary components for a highly robust, highly available, fault tolerant PaaS.
-The goal is to spawn fully scalable, easy to monitor, debug and orchestrate services in seconds totally independent of the underlying infrastructure.
-Panteras is also fully transferable between development stages.
+The goal is to spawn fully scalable, easy to monitor, debug and orchestrate services in seconds.
+Totally independent of the underlying infrastructure.
+PanteraS is also fully transferable between development stages.
 You can run it on your laptop, test and production systems without hassle.

 _"You shall ~~not~~ PaaS"_